yogapradeep/1prismic-11ty-netlify/README.md

 We need to set up a webhook so that when you save a Prismic document, this triggers a Netlify build.

-1. Go to your Netlify site settings and add a webhook under Build & deploy
+1. Go to your Netlify site settings and add a webhook under Build & deploy:
 ![Add Netlify webhook](https://raw.githubusercontent.com/martinkz/imagebank/master/prismic-11ty-netlify/netlify-setup-4.png)
 2. Netlify will give you a URL to trigger the webhook, the URL needs to be added to the Prismic webhook settings:
 ![Add Prismic webhook](https://raw.githubusercontent.com/martinkz/imagebank/master/prismic-11ty-netlify/netlify-setup-5.png)